GiulianoMiralles/GiulianoMiralles/README.md

-- 🔭 I’m currently working on Open to work
+- 🔭 I am currently looking for work
 - 📫 How to reach me: giuliano.miralles@gmail.com